All Episodes

 It's Mark Simone here for Sean.

-Sean's in uh Israel right now, and he's got a big special program tonight at 10 o'clock on the Fox News Channel, exclusive interview with Israeli Prime Minister BB Netanyahu, and then uh together they're gonna take a helicopter ride on the show over the Israeli-Palestinian border.
+Sean's in Israel right now, and he's got a big special program tonight at 10 o'clock on the Fox News Channel, exclusive interview with Israeli Prime Minister B.B.
+Netanyahu.

 With us right now, Ann Coulter.

-Have you read her book in Trump We Trust?
+Have you read her book, In Trump We Trust?

 This is the book on Trump.

-You can get a column, you get everything there.
+You get everything there.

 And you've been reading about this.